Groups that Can Help

 These groups can help you navigate the unique, complex issues facing seniors and people with disabilities and help you access crucial services (e.g., affordable health care).

-Durable medical equipment (DME) includes products that a person uses to help with activities of daily living.
+There are many companies that offer products to help with activities of daily living (ADLs), including eating, bathing, dressing, toileting, transferring/walking, and personal hygiene.
 These can range from small, adaptive products such as weighted utensils to larger mobility equipment like walkers and wheelchairs.
 These products may be covered by Medicare, with a doctor’s order and if they are “medically necessary.”
-Below are just a few of the many companies that offer such equipment.
+In this case, they are referred to as “durable medical equipment” (DME).
+Below are just a few of the many companies that offer such equipment and other products to help with ADLs.
 Before buying, talk to a skilled therapist, such as an occupational or physical therapist, to find out what equipment is right for your loved one.

 These groups offer resources, guidance and support to help you with plan ahead while providing good care.